Get Ready to Vote — for Writing!December 5, 2022

-This year is an election year!
+Election Time!
 For homeschoolers, it’s an interesting addition to any social studies curriculum.
 You can learn more with your child about caucuses and political parties and electoral votes, take advantage of publicized debates and rallies, and maybe even get your family involved in soliciting nominations and votes locally.
 But what does it have to do with writing?
-You can use all of that newfound election knowledge to increase writing skills!
+You can use all of that newfound election knowledge to increase your writing skills!

 Here are some ideas, by grade level, for building writing skills based on the election process.